 The State Laws pages provide links and important information regarding laws and practices of each state.
 The Federal Laws page provides an overview of major federal laws that apply to marina operations and maintenance.
 The Resources & Tools page contains state-specific checklists, videos, the glossary and tip sheets.
 At the end of each unit, best management practices and major points are highlighted in a unit review.

-To organize documents related to your Classroom training, you may want to create binder to assist you in organization of the materials pertaining to your certification effort.
+To organize documents related to your training, you may want to create binder to assist you in organization of the materials pertaining to your certification effort.
 For example, the Michigan Clean Marina Program provides operators with a binder that includes tabs corresponding to each section of our checklist.